maravento/blackip/README.md

 - Use `betra.txt` to add IP/CIDR that are not in `blackip.txt` (By default it contains some BlackCIDR) / Use `bwextra.txt` para agregar IP/CIDR que no se encuentren en `blackip.txt` (Por defecto contiene algunos BlackCIDR)
 - Use `whiteip.txt`; a white list of IPv4 IP addresses (Hotmail, Gmail, Yahoo.
 Etc) / Use `whiteip.txt`; una lista blanca de direcciones IPs IPv4 (Hotmail, Gmail, Yahoo. etc)
 - Use `wextra.txt` to add whitelists of IP/CIDRs that are not included in` whiteip.txt` / Use `wextra.txt` para agregar listas blancas de IP/CIDR que no están incluidas en `whiteip.txt`
-- To increase security, close Squid to any other request to IP addresses / Para incrementar la seguridad, cierre Squid a cualquier otra petición a direcciones IP
+- To increase security, close Squid to any other request to IP addresses.
+Very useful for blocking anonymizers / Para incrementar la seguridad, cierre Squid a cualquier otra petición a direcciones IP.
+Muy útil para el bloqueo de anonimizadores

 ```
 # INSERT YOUR OWN RULE(S) HERE TO ALLOW ACCESS FROM YOUR CLIENTS